-The Val-d'Oise , a department located north of Paris, is rich in abandoned sites that attract urban exploration enthusiasts, or urbex .
-These places, often hidden and full of history, offer explorers a fascinating dive into the past.
-Discover the five must-see urbex sites in the Val-d'Oise.
+Val-d'Oise , a department located north of Paris, is rich in abandoned sites that attract urban exploration enthusiasts, or urbex .
+These often hidden and historically significant places offer explorers a fascinating glimpse into the past.
+Discover the five must-see urbex sites in Val-d'Oise.

 An Abandoned Hospital in the Heart of Nature

-The Saint-Christophe hospital , located in the middle of the forest, is a place full of history and emotion.
+The Saint-Christophe hospital , located deep in the forest, is a place steeped in history and emotion.
 Closed for several decades, this psychiatric hospital attracts many urban explorers.

 Site Features